KlunkyLX/diy/_posts/2018-01-16-arabic-self-learning.markdown

 When reading a text, I memorize new words using associations.
 Finding good associations is challenging, but it can be fun, for example:

-* *Bribe* is رشوة (“rashua”), and there is a corruption-suspect politician in Slovakia who has surname Raši (“rashi”).
+* *Bribe* is رشوة (“rashua”), and there is a corruption-suspect politician in Slovakia who's surname is Raši (“rashi”).
 * *Against* is ضد (“d&ndash;dh”).
 The word is composed of two “D” letters, so these two D’s stand against each other.

 What helps a lot in the beginning is to know as many other languages as possible, to increase the likelihood that some new Arabic word will resonate by sounding similar to a word in other language and this is enough to trigger an association.